-Employees, providers and representatives of CPHL are expected to conduct their activities in a way that avoids actual or perceived conflict of interest.
-A conflict of interest arises when an individual's own interests influence or appear to influence their decisions regarding CPHL.
+Employees, providers and representatives of Centers Plan for Healthy Living are expected to conduct their activities to avoid actual or perceived conflict of interest.
+A conflict of interest arises when an individual's own interests influences or appears to influence decisions regarding CPHL.
 If a conflict of interest exists, it must be fully disclosed and appropriate action taken consistent with the organization's policies.

-An employee's personal, social, or other activities or relationships have the potential to interfere with the employee's loyalty to CPHL or objectivity in doing business and may be a potential for conflict.
-The employee's obligation to conduct company business in an honest and ethical manner includes the appropriate handling of actual and apparent conflicts of interest.
+An employee's personal, social, or other activities or relationships have the potential to interfere with the employee's loyalty to CPHL or objectivity in doing business may be a potential for conflict.
+Your obligation to conduct company business in an honest and ethical manner includes the appropriate handling of actual and apparent conflicts of interest.
 This sometimes requires that conflicts be avoided altogether, and it always requires full disclosure of any actual or apparent conflicts of interest.
-It is the responsibility of employees to ensure that they remain free of conflicts of interests in the performance of their role at CPHL.
+It is your responsibility to ensure that you remain free of conflicts of interests in the performance of your role at CPHL.
+While not all situations cause a conflict, you must obtain the approval of your supervisor before taking on a position with such an organization.

-All employees must take the company's best interest into account when making a decision that affects the company.
-These decisions may not be made based on personal or outside influences.
-An employee must never use their position to personally profit or to assist others in profiting at the expense of the organization.
+As employees of CPHL, we make decisions that affect the company based on the company's best interest-independent of personal or other outside influences.
+We must never use our positions to profit personally or to assist others in profiting in any way at the expense of the organization.
 Upon new hire and annually thereafter, all CPHL employees must advise the compliance department of any potential conflict of interests outside of the work environment by completing an attestation.
 However, conflicts of interest can be reported at any time.